Force Provider

-Force Provider is a deployable bare base support system developed by the United States Army to provide rest and relief facilities for soldiers.
+Force Provider is a deployable base system developed by the United States Army to provide rest and relief facilities for soldiers.
 Each containerized package provides air conditioned/heated billeting, dining, laundry, latrine and recreational facilities for a battalion-sized force of up to 550 soldiers and the 50 personnel required to operate it.
 Based around the use of TEMPER tents, it includes the capability to store and distribute 80,000 gallons of water, 40,000 gallons of fuel, and generate 1.1 megawatts of continuous power.
 It takes on average three to four days to prepare a Force Provider camp site, typically 10 acres of land, then five to six days to set it up and make the camp operational.
 Six packages can be combined to support a brigade-size force of 3,300 soldiers.
 Although its primary mission is to support front-line soldiers, Force Provider can be utilized for other missions such as humanitarian aid and disaster relief.